Austin-Wise/capstone-project-Austin-Wise/docs/ProjectProposal.md

 <img src="https://www.apple.com/newsroom/images/product/apple-news/Apple-news-plus-natgeo-iphone-ipad-macbook-pro-screen-03252019_big.jpg.large.jpg" width="500"></img>

 Found on all Apple computer products, (Apple) News is much like an RSS feed that provides categories by topic, category, and channel - allowing the user to filter topics on "NASDAQ" or "The Economist".
 The platform also provides a clear-set view of who published the article and when.
-This application in combination with (Apple) Finance allows for a more wholesome experience closely resembling what **Ticker Tape** is driven towards, providing both company news and value.
+This application in combination with (Apple) Finance allows for a more wholesome experience closely resembling what **TKR Prism** is driven towards, providing both company news and value.
 However, these are two applications that require multiple steps to visit either area.
 Additionally, (Apple) news does not provide sentiment analysis.

 ### <a name="eight_three"></a>Feedly
 <img src="https://s5.feedly.com/images/landing/screenshot-web@2x.png" width="500"></img>